Sonny Rollins: Influence, artistry and legacy

 Rollins's tone has been described as "biting and clear".
 As a saxophonist, he had initially been attracted to the jump and R&B sounds of performers such as Louis Jordan, but soon became drawn into the mainstream tenor saxophone tradition.
 The German critic Joachim-Ernst Berendt described this tradition as sitting between the two poles of the strong sonority of Coleman Hawkins and the light flexible phrasing of Lester Young, which did so much to inspire the fleet improvisation of bebop in the 1950s.
-Other tenor saxophone influences include Ben Webster and Don Byas.
+His other tenor saxophone influences include Ben Webster and Don Byas.
 By his mid-teens, Rollins became heavily influenced by alto saxophonist Charlie Parker.
 During his high school years, he was mentored by the pianist and composer Thelonious Monk, often rehearsing at Monk's apartment.